sktime/sktime/CONTRIBUTING.md

 We follow the [PEP8](https://www.python.org/dev/peps/pep-0008/) coding guidelines.
 A good example can be found [here](https://gist.github.com/nateGeorge/5455d2c57fb33c1ae04706f2dc4fee01).

-We prefer the [pre-commit](#Code-quality-checks) workflow together with [flake8](https://flake8.pycqa.org/en/latest/) to automatically check whether your contribution complies with the PEP8 style.
+We use the [pre-commit](#Code-quality-checks) workflow together with [flake8](https://flake8.pycqa.org/en/latest/) to automatically check whether your contribution complies with the PEP8 style.

 For docstrings, we use the [numpy docstring standard](https://numpydoc.readthedocs.io/en/latest/format.html\#docstring-standard).